top of page

 • Attend Open Meetings, and events organised by the College and the Parents Association.

-• Make a special effort to allow your son to express his feelings about how he is coping with school life.
+• Make a special effort to allow your childto express their feelings about how they are coping with school life.

-• In particular for First Year parents to be supportive of your son as he struggles to deal with the logistics of a new school, a new curriculum, new teachers and the challenge of making new friends.
+• In particular for First Year parents to be supportive of your child as they struggles to deal with the logistics of a new school, a new curriculum, new teachers and the challenge of making new friends.

 Working in partnership and supportive co-operation between teachers and parents is in the best interests of students.